 The firm maintains a robust and consistent approach to the management of all personal data, with everyone in our organization having a role to play in safeguarding personal data.
 PwC Canada adheres to a privacy program that has been designed to meet the standards prescribed by provincial, national and international privacy laws, including but not limited to the Personal Information Protection and Electronic Documents Act (Canada), the Act respecting the protection of personal information in the private sector (Quebec), and the General Data Protection Regulation (EU/EEA).
-We have continued to build on our extensive data protection program and are committed to embedding good data management practices across our business.
-PwC operates a mature privacy program and conducts appropriate monitoring activities to ensure privacy control adherence within the organization.
+We have continued to build on our extensive data protection program and are committed to embedding good data management practices across all aspects of our business, including enhancing transparency in our data protection policies, embedding privacy by design principles into our day to day work, and performing risk assessments to ensure data is appropriately safeguarded in accordance with legal requirements and best practices.
+PwC Canada operates a mature privacy program and conducts appropriate monitoring activities to ensure privacy control adherence within the organization.